grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

        <CONFIGURATION FILE CONTENTS>
    ```

    d.
-Incorporate templated configuration from the `mimir-distributed` `values.yaml` file.
+Merge the templated configuration from the `mimir-distributed` `values.yaml` file.
    The Cortex Helm chart set this configuration using flags.
    The Grafana Mimir Helm chart sets this in the configuration file.